 We also sought a more detailed characterization of altrusitic food sharing, the second important claim put forth by Ben-Ami Bartal et al. (2011).
 In their study, sharing was defined in terms of differences in food consumed when a rat was available for release and when no rat was available (empty tube), differences thought to reflect the amount of food that is consumed (hence, shared) with the other rat.
 While this provides a tangible measure of some important outcomes of sharing, it has little to say about the functional characteristics of the sharing behavior itself, or the conditions under which it occurs.
 In the present experiment, we adopted a functional definition of altruistic food sharing, focusing on a coordinated sequence of behavior: (a) food production, followed by (b) social release, given that (c) food was still remaining, permitting (d) the formerly restrained rat access to food.
 Measuring such episodes of food sharing alongside preference for food and social release will provide important information on how these behavior patterns are related to each other as well as to the experimental conditions.

-In addition, to ensure that the choices were well informed by their outcomes, we gave rats repeated choices each session, rather than just once per session, as in the Ben-Ami Bartal et al. (2011) experiment.
+In addition, to ensure that the choices were well informed by their outcomes, we gave rats repeated choices each session, rather than the single choice per session used by Ben-Ami Bartal and colleagues (2011).
 In single-choice procedures, the duration of social contact depends on when in the session the door opening occurs.
 If the duration of social contact contributes to reward value, as some research suggests (Vanderhooft et al., in press), then the value of social release in these single-choice procedures may fluctuate across sessions; and this may, in turn, affect sharing opportunities.
 We sought to hold constant the value of social contact, both within and across sessions, and therefore used a consistent (30 s) duration of social contact throughout the present experiment.
 Against this background of constant value of social reward, we manipulated food quantity (pellets per response) and motivational context (restricted versus unrestricted food access) on a within-subject basis, including some conditions closely resembling the original Ben-Ami Bartal et al. procedure.
 Collectively, the methods permit a rigorous evaluation of Ben-Ami Bartal’s two main conclusions bearing on their claim of altruistic food sharing, namely, that (1) reward value of food and social release are equal, and (2) a rat will share food with another rat, even at the expense of food for itself.

 Method